KhaledAShaheenTtu/Realtime-Trading-Monitoring/README.md

 # Web APIs & Scraping
 requests>=2.31.0
-# beautifulsoup4>=4.12.0 # (excluded - it's not Conda Base)
-# lxml>=4.9.0
-# websocket-client>=1.6.0

 # Configuration
 python-dotenv>=1.0.0

-# Analysis Tools
-jupyter, matplotlib, seaborn, plotly
+# Async programming support
+aiohttp
+asyncio

 ```

 ## How do we merge data:

 Currently, it logs two instruments: TONUSDT and BTCUSDT.
 Since they share the same timestamps, you can merge them on the timestamp field — either later during analysis or directly at write time.
+This is the stable decision for outside_of_trading_hours demonstration purposes, because MAG7 has not trades 24/7 (API returns the last available price at the moment of market closing).

 ## How do we get additional value from the datasets